shanerodrigues/shanerodrigues.github.io/aboutme.md

 My name is Shane.

-I'm currently a Software Engineer in my 2nd year.
+I'm a second year student in Software Engineering.
 I have a passion for all things technology and am keen to share it with you.

 Here's what I'm currently interested in: